 I really hope you can because it is truly authentic.
 I am so passionate about teaching people how amazing healthy fats can make you feel.
 I spent so many years of my childhood, teens, and early 20 somethings with a brain and endocrine system literally starved of fat.
 I grew up right in the middle of the “low fat” fad and it truly robbed an entire generation of the very substance that makes hormones, metabolism, and growth actually work.

-Before we get to the tallow rendering, I really (really!) highly encourage you to hop over to this article to read about the benefits of animal fats.
+Before we get to the tallow rendering, I really (really!) highly encourage you to hop over to this article to read some of my favorite articles about the benefits of animal fats.
 I want you to read it from the source – animal fats like tallow, lard, and even butter have such amazing health benefits.
-Not only do they make food taste so good, but they really can make positive health changes in your body from lowering cholesterol, to burning unwanted body fat using naturally derived CLA, and helping stabilize blood sugar.
+Not only do they make food taste so good, but they really can make positive health changes in your body from lowering cholesterol, to burning unwanted body fat using naturally derived CLA, and helping stabilize blood sugar, and increasing energy.

 Grassfed tallow has a high smoke point – so it is great for cooking, baking, and frying.
 Many frying oils used today have lower smoke points, and/or they go completely rancid with time on the shelf and heat added to them.
 Grassfed tallow not only has a great shelf life in the fridge, but you can cook with it without turning it into a trans fat, so you can keep all the amazing benefits from the fat.